FrankDocu/Lichess-Development-Onboarding/translation_context.md

 This topic is now closed.=This sentence appears in the forum when a topic is closed.

 Theming=Clicking this opens a menu that allows you to change the colour or texture of the chess board.
 This button that looks like an eye appears on the top bar in all the pages and it says "Theming" when you hover over it.
+You may also translate this to "Appearance".

 Donate=Click this button (at the bottom of all pages) to make a donation.